Series / Balls of Steel

-show (though, to an extent, more of the latter), where a group of comedians compete to see who has the biggest "balls of steel"
+where a group of comedians competed to see who had the biggest "balls of steel"

 as judged by the Studio Audience

 .
-This was done by performing some type of stunt that shows guts; but most of the time they were just elaborate hidden camera pranks
+This was done by performing some type of stunt that shows guts — most of the time, they were elaborate, hidden camera pranks

-frequently (although, one act always did their acts on-stage for the audience instead)
+frequently (one recurring act always did their acts on-stage for the audience instead).

 The show was a cult hit for Channel 4, lasting for three seasons and 19 episodes.
 An Australian version debuted in 2011 and ran for two seasons; as it still features some of the acts who appeared on the British version, you could call it a strange case of being Un-Cancelled in a completely different country